-Gregory (DD-82) was launched 27 January 1915 by the Fore River Ship Building Co., Quincy, Mass.; sponsored by Mrs. George S. Trevor, great-granddaughter of Admiral Gregory; and commissioned 1 June 1918, Comdr.
+Gregory (Destroyer No. 82) was laid down on 25 August 1917 at Quincy, Mass., by the Fore River SHip Building Co.; launched on 27 January 1918; sponsored by Mrs. George S. [ALice] Trevor, great-randdaughter of Admiral Gregory; and commissioned on 1 June 1918, Comdr.
 Arthur P. Fairfield in command.

 Joining a convoy at New York, Gregory sailed for Brest, France, 25 June 1918.
 She spent the final summer of the war escorting convoys from the French port to various Allied ports in Britain and France.
 As the war neared its close, Gregory was assigned to the patrol squadron at Gibraltar 2 November 1918.
 In addition to patrolling in the Atlantic and Mediterranean, Gregory carried passengers and supplies to the Adriatic and aided in the execution of the terms of the Austrian armistice.
 After six months of this duty, the flush-deck destroyer joined naval forces taking part in relief missions to the western Mediterranean 28 April 1919.
 In company with USS Arizona.
 Gregory carried supplies and passengers to Smyrna.
 Constantinople, and Batum.
 She then sailed for Gibraltar with the American counsul from Tiflis, Russia and some British army officers.
 Debarking her passengers on the rocky fortress, Gregory sailed for New York reaching the States 13 June 1919.